suzibinjelly/PotPlayer_SiliconFlow_Translate/readme.md

 3. **Run the `setup.cmd` Script**:
    - Double-click `setup.cmd` to install the plugin.
    - This works only if PotPlayer is installed in its default path (`C:\Program Files\DAUM\PotPlayer`).
-   - If PotPlayer is installed elsewhere, follow the manual installation steps below.
+   - For custom installation paths, follow the manual installation instructions below.

+---

 ### Manual Installation
 1. **Download the ZIP File**: